Last updated: October 20, 2023

 You can directly insert Collaborator payloads into any request that is open in Burp Repeater.
 Right-click on the request and select Insert Collaborator payload.

-Alternatively, you can generate multiple payloads at once in the Collaborator tab:
+You can also generate multiple payloads at once in the Collaborator tab:

 - Enter the number of Collaborator payloads that you want to generate in the Payloads to generate field.